edfeld/liri-node-app/README.md

 5. do-what-it-says
   When a user calls the liri.js program in node with the parameter, "do-what-it-says", the program run the Spotify lookup with the song named, "I Want it That Way".
 This branch uses the `fs` node package to read a separate file called random.txt and use the text in that file to run the Spotify lookup.

-Link to my demonstration video:
+Here is the link to my demonstration video:

 ```https://drive.google.com/file/d/14SyWYbQsCtQhlzna7IjofDb9RDtAX1tN/view```